aspose-total/Aspose.Total-Products/total/en/java/conversion/potx-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to CSV via Java or Online App" h2="On Premise Java API to export POTX to CSV without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to work with a wide range of file formats, including POTX.
+It provides a simple and efficient way to convert POTX files to CSV.
+The conversion process involves two steps.

+In the first step, you can use Aspose.Slides for Java to export POTX to HTML.
+Aspose.Slides for Java is a powerful API that enables developers to create, read, edit, and convert presentations in various formats.
+It supports a wide range of features, including the ability to export presentations to HTML.

+In the second step, you can use Aspose.Cells for Java to convert HTML to CSV.
+Aspose.Cells for Java is a powerful API that enables developers to create, read, edit, and convert spreadsheets in various formats.
+It supports a wide range of features, including the ability to convert HTML to CSV.

-You can convert POTX file to CSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to CSV.
+By using Aspose.Total for Java, you can easily convert POTX files to CSV in two simple steps.
+First, you can use Aspose.Slides for Java to export POTX to HTML.
+Then, you can use Aspose.Cells for Java to convert HTML to CSV.
+This makes it easy to convert POTX files to CSV without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}